At some point it is more than likely that you have suffered from a headache or migraine.

 The treatment of migraine begins with simple painkillers for headache and anti-emetics for nausea, and avoidance of triggers if present.
 Specific anti-migraine drugs can be used to treat migraine.
 If the condition is severe and frequent enough, preventative drugs might be considered.

 The word migraine is French in origin and comes from the Greek hemicrania, as does the Old English term megrim.
-Literally, hemicrania means "half (the) head".
-Return to types of headaches
+Literally, hemicrania means “half (the) head”.

 The typical migraine headache is unilateral, throbbing, moderate to severe and can be aggravated by physical activity.
 Not all of these features are necessary.
 The pain may be bilateral at the onset or start on one side and become generalized, and usually alternates sides from one attack to the next.
 The onset is usually gradual.
 The pain peaks and then subsides, and usually lasts between 4 and 72 hours in adults and 1 and 48 hours in children.
 The frequency of attacks is extremely variable, from a few in a lifetime to several times a week, and the average migraineur experiences from one to three headaches a month.
 The head pain varies greatly in intensity.

 The pain of migraine is invariably accompanied by other features.
 Nausea occurs in almost 90 percent of patients, while vomiting occurs in about one third of patients.
 Many patients experience sensory hyperexcitability manifested by photophobia, phonophobia, osmophobia and seek a dark and quiet room.
 Blurred vision, nasal stuffiness, diarrhea, polyuria, pallor or sweating may be noted during the headache phase.
 There may be localized edema of the scalp or face, scalp tenderness, prominence of a vein or artery in the temple, or stiffness and tenderness of the neck.
 Impairment of concentration and mood are common.
 Lightheadedness, rather than true vertigo and a feeling of faintness may occur.
 The extremities tend to be cold and moist.
-Return to types of headaches

 A number of forms of alternative medicine, particularly bodywork, are used in preventing migraines.